Heath and Reach Parish Council Equality and Diversity Policy

 - to make training, development and progression opportunities available to all staff.

-- to ensure equality in the workplace as
+- to ensure equality in the workplace as good management practice.

 - to review employment practices and procedures to ensure fairness.